 You may have heard of the self-proclaimed seer known as Nostradamus.
 People often invoke his name when referring to some past event, betraying their admiration for someone they perceive as an accurate soothsayer.

 However, of the 946 predictions that have been attributed to Nostradamus, only about 70 are considered to have had some kind of fulfillment.
 That’s less than a 7-percent success rate.
 And his predictions are usually so vague that they fail to impress!
 For example, he is said to have foretold the rise of ‘Michael the marked.’
 Some have regarded this to be a reference to Mikhail Gorbachev, the Russian leader who served toward the end of the 20th century.
+But did he provide any context to help us identify who, or even when, he might have been referring to?
 Unfortunately Nostradamus also predicted that the world would end at this time!

 Clearly, if someone were to take hold of two fistfuls of darts in his cupped hands and hurl them in the general direction of a dart board, some of them are quite likely to land a score.
 Seven percent is not evidence of any kind of unerring insight.

 The Bible on the other hand does not fail to impress on any close examination!
 Its predictions, or prophecies, are detailed, specific, contextual, long-term, and never miss the mark!

 To illustrate the point, take the example of the historical character Alexander the Great:

 0 = Subject, e.g. Alexander the Great

 1 = Daniel 8:5-8